Soe Maung

 Soe Maung (စိုးမောင်) is a Burmese politician and retired army general.
 He served as a Minister of the President's Office in Thein Sein's Cabinet along with five other ministers.
 He is a retired Major General in the Myanmar Army and a former Judge Advocate General.
 He is a graduate of the Defence Services Academy.

 In August 2018, Soe Maung registered a new political party, Democratic Party of National Politics (DNP), in the leadup to the 2020 Myanmar general election, along with another former military officer and Auditor-General, Lun Maung.
+DNP attracted attention ahead of the election for announcing it would only select candidates who pay a 300,000-kyat ($220) fee to cover their campaign expenses.
 DNP has faced allegations of being a proxy party for the military-operated Union Solidarity and Development Party because of Soe Maung's close ties to Than Shwe.
 Soe Maung is also a chair of Ra Hta Pa La Association (ရဋ္ဌပါလအသင်း; from Raṭṭhapāla, lit. 'country's protectors'), a nationalist organization.

 Personal life

 Soe Maung is married to Nang Phyu Phyu Aye.
 His adopted son, Zaw Win Shein, is a businessman who established Ayeyar Hinthar Holdings in 2006.